NgHanWei/DCVAE/README.md

 -beta BETA              Set the beta hyperparameter for KL Divergence in the second chain -loss LOSS              Uses one of three possible loss functions to train the DCVAE model.
                         Default - Default DCVAE loss.
 Full - Uses entire reconstruction loss.
 Indiv - Sum of individual chain losses.
+-data DATA              Set which data to analyse, eeg or semg

 ```